JoshSerbus09/LeaseManagerAPI/README.md

 # Run:
-  - open solution in Visual Studio 2019 and run in IISExpress OR
+  - open solution in Visual Studio 2019 and run in IISExpress
-  - open a command line at the root directory and run the command 'dotnet LeaseManagerApi

 # Logging:
   - Logs for the application can be found under "${Base Directory}/Logs/logfile.txt"